Marde's Blog

 by | Jun 6, 2011 | Daffodils | 0 comments

+Create your own Daffodil Hill.
 The best kind of setting for a planting of daffodils is a hillside or undulating land or meadow.
-The slope of a hillside immediately removes the threat of poor drainage and resulting rotting bulbs even in rocky, clay soil.
-The flatter meadow should have nice, deep soil with good drainage so that heavy rain will not pool on the surface.
+The slope of a hillside immediately removes the threat of poor drainage.
+Poor drainage often results rotting bulbs even in rocky, clay soil.
+The flatter meadow should have nice, deep soil with good drainage.
+This allows heavy rain from pooling on the surface.
 Avoid planting in the depths of a swale as well.

-In order to estimate how many bulbs to use, I generally plant about 7 top sized, bulbs about 14-18” apart depending on their size.
+In order to estimate how many bulbs to use, I generally plant about 7 top sized bulbs.
+I place them 14-18” apart depending on their size.
 Groups of little daffodils would be planted closer together than larger, taller varieties.
-All can be scattered as well if desired although if they don’t propagate themselves, it would look unnatural to see one or two planted together.
-This technique (classically throwing out baskets of daffodils and planting them where they lie) is more appropriate to England or wherever else has cold winters and they spread.
-If possible, sites should have some natural interest such as a stream or woodland so that the daffodils can be scattered naturally over the area.
+All can be scattered as well if desired.
+Although if they don’t propagate themselves, it would look unnatural to see one or two planted together.
+Classically throwing out baskets of daffodils and planting them where they lie is more appropriate to England.
+This technique is use wherever else has cold winters and they spread.
+If possible, sites should have some natural interest.
+It could include a stream or woodland so that the daffodils can be scattered naturally over the area.

 Daffodils streaming into or out of a woodland is a lovely sight.
 A meandering path amid the daffodils or alongside them gives further interest.
 The spacing of 7 every square foot and a half would take 28 bulbs per 9 square feet or one square yard.